ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/test-document-the-code/test-ballerina-code/execute-tests-in-parallel.md

 description: Learn how to execute tests in parallel.
 keywords: ballerina, programming language, testing, test execution
 permalink: /learn/test-ballerina-code/execute-tests-in-parallel/
-active: execute-tests
+active: execute-tests-in-parallel
-intro: The sections below include information about executing tests in parallel.
+intro: Ballerina test framework allows developers to execute test cases in parallel, which can significantly reduce the overall test execution time, especially for large codebases with a large number of test cases.
 ---

 ## Enable parallel execution of tests

 Tests are executed serially by default.
-User has to consciously enable the parallel execution by passing the `--parallel` flag as follows.
+The user has to explicitly activate the parallel execution by providing the `--parallel` flag as follows.

 ```bash
 bal test --parallel
 ```

-Prior to executing tests concurrently, it is imperative to guarantee concurrency safety.
-Ballerina inherently assesses the concurrency safety of tests to a certain degree using a predefined set of rules.
-Tests failing to adhere to these rules are executed serially, notwithstanding the activation of the parallel flag.
+Before running tests concurrently, it's crucial to ensure concurrency safety.
+Ballerina inherently evaluates the concurrency safety of tests to some extent using a predefined set of rules.
+Tests that don't comply with these rules are executed sequentially, regardless of the parallel flag being enabled.

 ## Exclude a specific test from parallel execution

-Tests can be flagged to be executed serially eventhough parallel execution is enabled.
-The common use case is when certain tests have dependencies or requirements that make them incompatible with parallel execution.
-Eg- Shared resource/ specific environment set-up.
-If such a requirment is identfied, User may need to set the `serialExecution` flag to `true` as follows.
+Certain tests may have dependencies or requirements that make them incompatible with parallel execution, such as shared resources or specific environment setups.
+If such a requirement is identified, the user may need to set the `serialExecution` flag to `true` as follows.

 ```ballerina
 @test:Config {serialExecution: true}